neanes/neanes/README.md

 ### Inserting Lyrics

 To insert lyrics, click on the space just below a neume and begin typing.

+- To move to the next lyric box, press `Space`, `Tab`, or `Ctrl + Right Arrow`.
+- To insert an actual space character, press `Ctrl + Space`.
+- To move to the previous lyric box, press `Ctrl + Left Arrow`.
+- If you press the `Left Arrow` key while the cursor is at the beginning of a lyric box, then the cursor will move to the previous lyric box.
-Press the `tab` key to move to the next lyric box.
+- If you press the `Right Arrow` key while the cursor is at the end of a lyric box, then the cursor will move to the next lyric box.

 #### Melismas